PubInv/Gluss-Pusher/Sprint8.md

 ## Basic Goals for this Sprint

-* Publish photos of the GlussBot #1
+* Publish photos of the GlussBot #1 -- done
 * Clean up existing Arduino code and publish both the way to hook up the motor controller and the code
 * Write a true Cartesian space controller
-* Produce a test routine that moves GlussBot #1 through its full range of motion.
+* Produce a test routine that moves GlussBot #1 through its full range of motion. -- done
-* Publish video of moving GlussBot #1 and explain what it is doing
+* Publish video of moving GlussBot #1 and explain what it is doing -- done
 * Prepare for the October 17th open house at TechShop --- try to get a fun demo for kids!
 Possibly show marking or etching inside a bowl or other structure.